 Experiential learning is a graduation requirement for students beginning their bachelor degree program at any institution in summer 2007 or later.
 Students beginning their bachelor degree program prior to summer 2007 are not required to meet the experiential learning requirement.
-Students may petition to waive the experiential learning requirement based on hardship or documented full time work experience of one year or more related to their chosen major.
+Students may petition to waive the experiential learning requirement based on documented full time work experience of one year or more related to their chosen major.

 Guidelines for Elective Credits.
 Elective credits should be selected carefully because not all classes are acceptable.
 Generally, to be acceptable, electives must be taught by regular University of Colorado faculty, must have a form of assessment, such as a term paper and/or examinations, and must be regular classroom-type classes.
 Course coverage must be college level, not repetitious of other work applied toward the degree, must be academic as opposed to vocational or technical and must be part of the regular university offerings.

 Junior or senior business students desiring to work beyond regular course coverage may take variable credit courses (1-3 semester hours) as nonbusiness electives under the direction of an instructor who approves the project, but the student must have the appropriate approval before registering.
 A maximum of 6 semester hours may be applied toward degree requirements.
 An independent study request form must be signed by the student, the instructor, the program director and the Assistant Dean.